-In the winter, when we’re all bundled up, drinking enough water isn’t quite as appealing — but it’s every bit as important.
+In sweater weather, drinking enough water isn’t quite as appealing — but it’s every bit as important.

-We spoke to our very own James Wells, NASM Certified Personal Trainer at Columbia Gym, about the reasons proper hydration is so important, as well as some creative workarounds to make it easier in the cold winter months.
+We spoke to our very own James Wells, NASM Certified Personal Trainer at Columbia Gym, about the reasons proper hydration is so important, as well as some creative workarounds to make it easier in the colder months.

 What’s the big deal about H20?

 So, why is getting enough water so important to your health?
 Beyond just quenching your thirst, water also: